 Cycle/Walkway to Deception Bay

-The path takes you through parklands, Koala habitats, mangroves and more beaches through to Deception Bay.
+The path takes you through parklands, koala habitats, mangroves, more beaches, and Deception Bay.

 Keep an eye out for more local wildlife.
-Kangaroos may be seen on the grassy parklands at dawn and dusk, and if you look up into the Gum Tree branches, Koalas are in the area.
+At dawn and dusk, kangaroos may be seen on the grassy parklands, and if you look up into the Gum Tree branches, Koalas are in the area.

 North Lakes

-North Lakes also has a great walkway around Lake Eden with plenty of wildlife to keep a lookout for.
+North Lakes also has a great walkway around Lake Eden with plenty of wildlife to watch.

-As you walk around the 1-mile path, you will see water dragons and all types of birdlife keeping you company.
+Walking around the 1-mile path, you will see water dragons and birdlife keeping you company.
 Swans, turtles, ducks and swamphens also call this lake home.

 Gold Coast Hinterland SE Queensland